Filmography

 Cast: Ruth Chatterton, George Brent, Bette Davis, John Miljan, Adrienne Doré, John Wray, Robert Warwick, Walter Walker, Virginia Hammond, Berton Churchill

-Chronologically, Adrienne’s next credit is “Annie” in the Mervyn LeRoy film Two Seconds (1932), starring Edward G. Robinson.
+Chronologically, Adrienne’s next credit is “Annie” in the Mervyn LeRoy’s Two Seconds (1932), starring Edward G. Robinson.
 However, Annie (who only appears twice around the sixteen minute mark, at 16:00 and 16:28 respectively) is obviously played by an entirely different actress.
-Adrienne does not appear anywhere else in the film; the AFI Catalog listing for Two Seconds denotes Adrienne’s credit as “offscreen and derived from contemporary sources”.
+Adrienne does not appear anywhere else in the film; the AFI Catalog listing for Two Seconds denotes her credit as “offscreen and derived from contemporary sources”.
+She is, however, repeatedly referred to in the film’s pressbook, which leads this writer to believe her scenes were belatedly cut.

 Street of Women (1932)